hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 To assess **why DESeq2 did not evaluate Crebl2 as significantly different**, we can take the normalized counts from the `dds` DESeq2 object to plot the expression at the pseudobulk level.
 As this is a helpful metric for assessing the pseudobulk results, we will create a function to make repeated use of this type of visualization.

-After plotting expression for Crebl2, we can see that there is quite a bit of variability among the samples for both the TN and cold7 conditions.
-A qualitative assessment of the plot suggests that the within group varaiability is larger than the between group variability. **This is a case where being unable to account for variability (as in FindMarkers) across replicates can skew the results.**

 ```r
 # pseudobulk scatterpot of normalized expression
 plot_pb_count <- function(dds, gene) {